F-A-B-N/PingCode/README.md

 # PingCode
-Ping code in python using cpu threads.
+Ping code in python using cpu threads with visual interface.